Exploring new physics contributions to $CP$ violation in $\tau^- \to K^-\pi^0\nu_{\tau} $: Integrated CP violation asymmetries

 It should be noted that, in the above expressions, we neglected non relevant real terms.
 In addition we neglected terms proportional to $\epsilon^{u}_{11}$ which is severely constrained from the bound in Eq.(\ref{constr}) due to the smallness of the up quark mass.
-Finally we also negelected terms proportional to $\epsilon^{ u}_{31}$ as they are suppressed by the CKM factor $V^\star_{ts}$.

 Recently, a lower bound $ m_{H^\pm}\gtrsim 600$ GeV, independent of $\tan \beta$, has been obtained in 2HDM II after taking into account all relevant results from direct charged and neutral Higgs boson searches at LEP and the LHC, as well as the most recent constraints from flavour physics \cite{Arbey:2017gmh}.
 This bound should be also respected in 2HDM III \cite{Crivellin:2012ye}.
 Thus, for $ m_{H^\pm} = 600$ GeV and $\tan \beta = 50$ we find that